RobfPeterson/RobfPeterson/README.md

 ## Hi there 👋

+I'm Robert, a current student in economics and computational mathematics at the University of Chicago.

 <!--
 **RobfPeterson/RobfPeterson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.